WatDuhHekBro/cc-undertale-sfx/README.md

 # undertale-sfx
 Replace the default text sound with ones from Undertale which depend on the character and their expression.
 Can be modified via `config.json`.

 Sounds are from [here](https://www.sounds-resource.com/pc_computer/undertale/sound/6275/).

+## Note
+**I will not be working on this repo for a while.
+Consider this an abandoned cluster of undocumented spaghetti code that may or may not work.**

 # config.json
 ```json